🔌 Antitone Galois connection#

 , default:None

-) – An iterable of int.
+) – An iterable of integers

 - Raises:

-ValueError – If an element is not in the co-domain.
+ValueError – If an element is not in the co-domain

 - property closure: AbstractClosure[Divisors, int]#